Skip to content

 History lessons and family fun await at Pendennis Castle in Falmouth.
 This impressive fortress was built by Henry VIII to defend England against invasion from the sea.

 Children will love exploring the castle’s nooks and crannies, imagining what life was like during Tudor times.
-The coastal views are simply stunning from this vantage point, making it a great spot for photo opportunities with your little ones.
+From the top of the castle walls, you can see across the whole mouth of the Carrick Roads and out to the Roseland — a great spot for photos with the kids.

 Don’t miss the chance to witness cannon firing demonstrations or take one of their guided tours where you can learn even more about the history of this important site.
 A visit to Pendennis Castle is an unforgettable experience that both kids and adults alike will enjoy!